Andrew0502/Simple-Password-Generator/Assets/README.md

 ## Credits

 I would like to thank my classmates who showed my tips and tricks of the trade.
 Particularly Jada Arnett.

+## Licenses

+"This project is licensed under the terms of the MIT license."